 Day 9: Long Xuyen & Dinh Yen

 Arrive in Long Xuyen and hop on a tender to visit the bustling floating market.
-Stop in town to visit An Giang Museum and see its exhibits on ancient local cultures before returning to the Victoria Mekong.

-Enjoy a refreshing lunch as the ship continues downstream to Dinh Yen, where you'll see villagers weaving colourful straw mats, and meet a family who specialise in making
+Enjoy a refreshing lunch as the ship continues downstream to Dinh Yen, where you'll see villagers weaving colourful straw mats.